A Retired Physician’s Legacy: Tropical Health Alliance Foundation Helps Heal Impoverished People of Ethiopia

 by Jiggs Gallagher, 08/01/2017

-Redlands, CA–There are thousands of non-profit institutions set up to help people all over the world.
+Redlands, CA–There are thousands of non-profit organizations set up to help people all over the world.
 Many of those thousands are providing medical help.
 This is the story of one Seventh-day Adventist physician’s journey in starting such a group.

 “I wasn’t particularly interested in practicing that kind of medicine at the time,” he says, “but I was tired of long nights working in the ER, and this break helped clear my mind and gave me a new perspective on the world.”

 In recent years, the foundation has focused its attention on cataract surgery in Ethiopia.
-Here is Thomas’ explanation: “Natural aging causes cataract blindness in aging people in Africa, as it does throughout the world.
-But the tradition in Ethiopia is that the blinded middle-aged or elderly person is entitled to select a grandchild or other young relative to lead the person around and help them earn a living and provide care for them.
-“What happens is that the young child or teen must give us her schooling, and thus loses a chance to escape poverty and prepare for a meaningful life for herself.
+Here is Thomas’ explanation: “Natural aging causes cataract blindness in elderly people in Africa, as it does throughout the world.
+In Ethiopia they have no seeing eyes dogs.
+Instead, a child is often indentured to lead a person day and night.
+What happens is that the young child(most often a girl) must give up her schooling, and thus loses a chance to escape poverty and prepare for a meaningful life.”

-THAF’s snail-mail address is P.O.
+The mailing address for Tropical Health Alliance Foundation is: P.O.
 Box 1270, Loma Linda, CA 92354.